josemlegal/flutter_template_app/README.md

 # FLUTTER APP TEMPLATE

-This template works like a template app that you can just add stuff and still works.
-Its connected to a [Node TypeScript server](https://github.com/doggbmx/server-template) that holds the user database and anything related to the business model.
+This template works like a template app that you can add stuff to and it still works.
+It's connected to a [Node TypeScript server](https://github.com/doggbmx/server-template) that holds the user database and anything related to the business model.

 ### List of techs used: